NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 No Matter What You Accomplish, It Never Quite Feels Like Enough

 You work extremely hard, stay on top of all your responsibilities, and push yourself to meet the high standards you've set for yourself, yet your mind still finds ways to focus on what could have been done better rather than on the accomplishment of your goals.
+When working on a goal, you may find yourself spending more time and energy hyper-focused on trying to avoid making any mistakes, constantly scanning for potential flaws or errors, feeling fearful or distracted by the idea that ultimately you won't be able reach a "perfect" and flawless result, and you may struggle to maintain motivation and optimism as you continue to push forward, falling into patterns of chronic over-work, over-analyzing, and second-guessing every choice or decision.

 What Exactly Is Perfectionism?